Memory Allocation at Runtime¶

 But Caveat Emptor¶

-But Pony can be used to create C libraries and Pony can use external C libraries via the FFI which does not have this luxury.
+But Pony can use external C libraries via the FFI which does not have this luxury.

 So you can use any external C library out there, but the question is if you need to and if you should.

 The biggest problem is external heap memory, created by an external FFI call, or created to support an external call.
 But external stack space might also need some thoughts, esp. when being created from actors.